ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Mobile Economic Calendar info Yes

-Platforms overview: Pepperstone offers the full MetaTrader suite (MT4 and MT5) developed by MetaQuotes Software Corporation, as well as the cTrader platform developed by Spotware Systems – both available for desktop and web, along with the popular TradingView platform. cAlgo is available for algorithmic trading, and traders can use both of Pepperstone’s account types (Standard or Razor) with any platform.
+Platforms overview: Pepperstone offers the full MetaTrader suite (MT4 and MT5) developed by MetaQuotes Software Corporation, as well as the cTrader platform developed by Spotware Systems – both available for desktop and web, along with the popular TradingView platform.
+Pepperstone also recently launched its own proprietary platform, further expanding its range of platforms. cAlgo is available for algorithmic trading, and traders can use both of Pepperstone’s account types (Standard or Razor) with any platform.

-Pepperstone also finished Best in Class for Algo Trading in our 2024 Annual Awards.
-If you’d like to learn more about algo trading and the best trading platforms for high-frequency traders, check out our high-frequency trading guide.
+Pepperstone also finished Best in Class for Algo Trading in our 2025 Annual Awards.
+If you’d like to learn more about the best algo trading software or the best trading platforms for high-frequency traders, check out our high-frequency trading guide.

 Charting: Charts are robust on both cTrader and MetaTrader.
 Both platforms support algorithmic trading, each with their own strengths and weaknesses. cTrader’s web-based platform has an advantage with its broader range of trading tools, though it requires the standalone cAlgo platform to run in parallel, whereas MetaTrader's desktop version contains the algorithmic trading module.

-Trading tools: Pepperstone offers a suite of Smart Trader Tools plugins available as an add-on for MetaTrader accounts, alongside access to Capitalise.ai, Autochartist, and API trading.
-For social copy trading, Pepperstone offers myFxbook for MetaTrader, and DupliTrade for cTrader (though the latter requires a $5,000 minimum balance, and DupliTrade is not available within the EU).
-Pepperstone finished Best in Class in the Social Copy Trading category for the seventh consecutive year in 2024.
+Trading tools: Pepperstone offers a suite of Smart Trader Tools plugins available as an add-on for MetaTrader accounts, alongside access to Autochartist and API trading.
+For social copy trading, Pepperstone offers multiple platforms, including Copy Trading by Pepperstone (powered by Pelican), Signal Start for MetaTrader, and DupliTrade for cTrader (though the latter requires a $5,000 minimum balance, and DupliTrade is not available within the EU).
+Pepperstone finished Best in Class in the Copy Trading category for the eighth consecutive year in 2025.

 Feature Pepperstone logoPepperstone